Improved accuracy. Less uncertainty. Better science.

 Step 1: Assigning

-First, we just separate the customer’s genome data into little segments, like boxcars on a train.
-Each boxcar only contains the data for about 300 DNA markers — out of a total of over 650,000 that we test for on our genotyping chip.
-And dividing 650,000 by 300 DNA markers, you get about 2,000 boxcars.
+First, in our Ancestry DNA update, we separate the customer’s genome data into small segments, similar to train boxcars.
+Each boxcar contains data for about 300 DNA markers, out of the total of over 650,000 markers we test on our genotyping chip.
+By dividing 650,000 by 300 DNA markers, we get approximately 2,000 boxcars.

-For each of those 2,000 DNA boxcars, the algorithm picks the most closely matching genetic population out of the 45 we currently have, in a bunch of head-to-head match-ups.
+For each of those 2,000 DNA boxcars, the algorithm picks the most closely matching genetic population out of the 45 we currently have in many head-to-head match-ups.

-But this first step is actually really noisy and prone to error, especially if someone has ancestry that is, say, from between two neighboring populations.
-If an assignment is made to each boxcar without considering the neighboring boxcars, then the algorithm is missing useful information about segments of ancestry that extend across several boxcars.
+But this first step is noisy and prone to error, especially if someone has ancestry, say, from two neighboring populations.
+If an assignment is made to each boxcar without considering the neighboring boxcars, then the algorithm is missing useful information about ancestry segments extending across several boxcars.

 That’s where the next step comes in!